The Glucose Never Lies®

 Skin and Soul in the Game?

-I create information about managing type 1 diabetes for the sole purpose of assisting Jude and Grace if they get diagnosed in the future.
-I share this information with those who subscribe for informational purposes only.
-I don’t accept advertising or sponsorships, and I don’t use social media.
-In fact, I incur significant direct costs and spend countless hours creating content.
-What Nassim Nicolas Taleb describes as – Skin in the Game (a must-read)
+I create information about managing type 1 diabetes to assist Jude and Grace if they are diagnosed in the future.
+I share this information with those who subscribe to or listen to the Glucose Never Lies® Podcast for informational and educational purposes only.
+I incur significant direct costs and spend countless hours creating content.
+What Nassim Nicolas Taleb describes as – Skin in the Game (a must-read).

 Where should I start?